drug-design/course/docs/chapters/3d-qsar.md

 ### WeP

-WeP (weighted probes, developed by W. Shin et al.) is based on the idea that certain regions of the receptor surface contribute, to varying extents, to the differences in the activities of the ligands, whereas other regions do not.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/wep-2debc34e'><i class='fa fa-play' aria-hidden='true'></i></button>WeP (weighted probes, developed by W. Shin et al.) is based on the idea that certain regions of the receptor surface contribute, to varying extents, to the differences in the activities of the ligands, whereas other regions do not.
 The probes, placed around the surface of a superimposed set of ligands, are associated with fractional weights, which are then optimized with a genetic algorithm.
 A pseudo receptor is generated, which consists of the surviving probes with nonzero weight values.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ligands]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.